 Trip Taken: Unguided Bonefish, Permit and Baby Tarpon Fishing in Belize

-I had been to this lodge a few years ago and did a fully DIY option which was great but this was my first time fishing here under the new ownership.
+I had been to this lodge in Belize a few years ago and did a fully DIY option which was great.
+But this was my first time fishing here under the new ownership.
 The new manager Chris is a guide friend of mine from Alaska and he is already upgrading the lodging accommodations, meals, and overall service at this Belize fishing lodge.
 He has recently built a new private villa for those wanting a little bit higher end service.
 Operating year round with the peak season being March and April when the most permit are seen swimming the flats.
 This is a good time to go if you’re after a Grand Slam.

 On our first morning of fishing Lacey and I went back into the boca with the kayaks provided by the lodge and fished on our own.
 We had a few shots at bonefish and I lost a baby tarpon.
 This is Lacey’s first time flats fishing with a fly rod and day one was a good warm up for us.

 We only booked two guided days of flats fishing.

 Chris scheduled guides for us on the days that looked like they’d have the best weather.

 The next day we went out with Jorge, a local guide who grew up on the island.
 He put Lacey into two bonefish right away in the morning and some snappers that were feeding.
 The rest of the day Lacey and I took turns on the bow of the boat and missed many shots at bonefish and saw a few permit as well.

 We learned a lot on our first day with Jorge and had fun, he did his part but we struggled with the windy and cloudy conditions.
 At one point Jorge saw some plastic water bottles and went over to pick them up which I thought was pretty cool.
 He explained the old timers on the island don’t have the same respect for the fisheries as he and his fellow guides and that he is teaching the kids the importance of conservation.